TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 2/index.md

 ![Build RESTful](RESTful18.png)

-Click "Create" button to create another flow for querying the content of Northwind graph
+Click “Create” button to create another flow for querying the content of Northwind graph

 ![Build RESTful](RESTful19.png)

-Add name and description for the new flow
+Add a name and description for the new flow

 ![Build RESTful](RESTful20.png)

-Define the flow inputs data schema by pasting sample data (schema detail see TGDB documentation)
+Define the flow inputs data schema by pasting sample data (for schema detail; see TGDB documentation)
-- queryType : search (for content flow)
+- queryType: search (for content flow)
-- language : TGQL (TIBCO graph query language) or Gremlin
+- language: TGQL (TIBCO graph query language) or Gremlin
-- queryString : for TGQL and Gremlin
+- queryString: for TGQL and Gremlin
-- traversalCondition : TGQL only
+- traversalCondition: TGQL only
-- traversalDepth : TGQL only
+- traversalDepth: TGQL only

 ![Build RESTful](RESTful21.png)